 - Under the terms of your lease, you may require consent for any structural alterations, from all parties living within your building.
 This may even be the case for the installation of seemingly trivial items such as a satellite dish.

 - In order to commence construction, you will require formal written consent in the shape of a Licence to Alter, also known as the License for Alterations.
 The Licence is a document from the landlord that authorises the work to take place and also ensures that all parties potentially affected by the alterations are protected.

 - You will have to cover any legal costs that arise from your landlord’s surveyor and legal fees, in addition to any subsidiary costs that may be incurred, such as the fees involved in gaining planning permission.

 - In planning any structural alteration, you must remember to take into consideration access rights.
 If the work will necessitate intrusion into space owned by another party, you could be in breach of your lease if you do not gain the proper permissions.
 Without this permission you may be required to halt work, or restore the property back to its original state.
 In some cases, a breach can even result in the landlord taking back the property.

-On the other hand, you may be in the situation where it is your landlord who wishes to make internal structural alterations, for example converting the loft space above your accommodation into another flat.
+On the other hand, you may be in a situation where it is your landlord who wishes to make internal structural alterations, for example converting the loft space above your accommodation into another flat.
 If this is the case, check your lease carefully.
 If the lease stipulates that you own the space, then you have the gift of agreement or refusal.
-Use this gift wisely and preferably in conjunction with advice from a lawyer.
+Use this gift wisely and preferably in conjunction with advice from a residential property lawyer.